Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Conclusions and future directions

 Another question for future research is to determine the complexity of checking path-completeness of a given graph $G(N,E)$.
 As we explained in Section~\ref{sec:graphs.jsr}, well-known algorithms in automata theory (see e.g.~\cite[Chap.
 4]{Hopcroft_Motwani_Ullman_automata_Book}) can check for path-completeness by testing whether the associated finite automaton accepts all finite words.
 When the automata are deterministic (i.e., when all outgoing edges from every node have different labels), these algorithms are very efficient and have running time of only $O(|N|^2)$.
 However, the problem of deciding whether a non-deterministic finite automaton accepts all finite words is known to be PSPACE-complete~\cite[p.
-265]{GareyJohnson_Book}.
-We are yet to investigate whether the same is true for automata arising from path-complete graphs which have a little more structure.
-Vincent Blondel showed that the problem is at least NP-hard (personal communication).
-Of course, the step of checking path-completeness of a graph is done offline and prior to the run of our algorithms for approximating the JSR.
+265]{GareyJohnson_Book}. \amal{O}f course, the step of checking path-completeness of a graph is done offline and prior to the run of our algorithms for approximating the JSR.
 Therefore, while checking path-completeness is in general difficult, the approximation algorithms that we presented indeed run in polynomial time since they work with a fixed (a priori chosen) path-complete graph.
 Nevertheless, the question on complexity of checking path-completeness is interesting in many other settings, e.g., when deciding whether a given set of Lyapunov inequalities imply stability of an arbitrarily switched system.